alexksikes/fSphinx/tutorial/README.md

 Lastly we can put all these parameters in a single configuration file.
 A configuration file is a plain python file which creates a client called "cl" in its local name space.
 Have a look at "./config/sphinx_config.py".

 Let's create a client using a configuration file:

-    # as a module
-    from config import sphinx_config
-    cl = FSphinxClient.FromConfig(sphinx_config)

-    # or as a path to a configuration file
+    # create a fSphinx client from a configuration file
     cl = FSphinxClient.FromConfig('./config/sphinx_config.py')

 Now we can run our query as usual: